ImgBotApp/InternetNL/detail/web/dnssec/exists/verdict/resolver-error_en.md

-The resolver of Internet.nl gives an error.
+Unfortunately the resolver of Internet.nl gives an error.
 Please contact us through our contact details at [About Internet.nl](/about).